Polay Kalan

 Polay Kalan is a town, near Shajapur city and a Nagar Panchayat and Tehsil in Shajapur district in the Indian state of Madhya Pradesh.

 Demographics

 As of the 2011 Census of India, Polay Kalan had a population of 12,268.
 Males constitute 51.91% of the population and females 48.09%.
 Polay Kalan has an average literacy rate of 68.54%, lower than the national average of 74.04%: male literacy is 78.89%, and female literacy is 57.36%.
 In Polay Kalan, 13.17% of the population is under 6 years of age.

 Malvi is the local dialect predominantly used in this town.
 In term of political Support Polay Kalan has been a hub for BJP/RSS.

 Economy

-Polay kalan is becoming a commercial hub for nearby villages.
-It serves more than 30,000 population market.
-It host a good market shops for electrical appliances, construction materials, general stores, fruits and vegetable, restaurants etcs.
-SBI and Narmada Jhabua banks also provides banking services here.
-It also has 3 patrol pumps and one mandi for Pyaj and lehsun.
+Polay Kalan is a commercial hub for nearby villages, hosting market shops for electrical appliances, construction materials, general stores, fruits and vegetable, and restaurants.
+SBI and Narmada Jhabua banks also provide banking services here.
+It also has 3 petrol pumps and one mandi for Pyaj and lehsun.